 This temple is dedicated to Bhairava the God of terror and death.

-Bhaktapur Durbar Square was also damaged by Earthquake, but renovation is completed.
+Bhaktapur Durbar Square was also damaged by the Earthquake, but renovation has been completed.

 The most famous and delicious variety of dhau is ‘Juju dhau,’ which is known for its rich taste and thick consistency.
 Bhaktapur is famous for its delicious ‘Juju Dhau,’ also known as the ‘King of Curds.’
 Juju Dhau is served in a tiny clay pot and is produced with fresh buffalo milk.